staedlern/highdim_stats/_exercises_and_solutions.md

 response for future patients, and also that the form of the model would suggest which covariates were important factors in disease progression.

-1. Read the prostate cancer data set.
+1. Read in the diabetes data set.
 2. Run forward stepwise regression.
 Which is the first variable included in the selection process?
 Print the coefficients of the AIC-optimal model as a table.